 Regarding pagan practices, the Byzantines had forbidden both idol worship and animal sacrifice long before Muhammad’s time—including in their province of Arabia Petraea.
 Yet the Qur’an repeatedly refers to idolatry as a contemporary practice, calling the unbelievers to forsake their idols, which they look to for protection (e.g., Q 2:256-57, 16:36).
 G.R.
 Hawting has argued that Muhammad challenged only the “spiritual idolatry” of retrograde monotheists.
 But in its listing of proscribed foods, Q 5:3 says, “Forbidden to you are carrion, blood, pork… whatever has been sacrificed to idols.”
 This was clearly pagan idolatry, which points to a region like Arabia’s Hijaz, beyond the bounds of the Byzantine Empire.
 Q 22:30 also warns against contamination by “the filth of idols” (awathan).
 The Qur’an also condemns “sacrificial stones” and the meat sacrificed on them (Q 5:3, 5:90).
 But since sacrifice had long ceased to be part of Jewish practice and was never practiced by Christians, this can only relate to idolatrous practice.
 The Qur’an repeatedly bans “that on which any name other than God has been invoked” (e.g., Q 2:173, 5:3).
 Likewise, Abraham is repeatedly presented as the prophetic hero who challenged his people’s idolatry (e.g., Q 26:69-102) as Muhammad is now doing.

-The fact that the idolaters the Qur’an addresses believe that God (Allah) created the heavens and earth is consonant with what we know of widespread polytheistic belief in a High God.
+How does such paganism square with the Qur’an’s mention of the idolaters’ belief that God (Allah) created the world?
+In fact, it’s consonant with what we know of widespread polytheistic belief in a High God.
 Q 6:136 even describes the pagans as offering some portion of their produce to God, while other passages present them as ascribing offspring to God, swearing by God and even praying to God when in distress (e.g., 6:63-64, 6:109, 16:57).
-But not only is this qur’anic picture of pre-Islamic paganism consonant with polytheistic belief in a High God.
-It is also generally consistent with both pre-Islamic poetry and the Book of Idols.
+Not only is this qur’anic picture of pre-Islamic paganism consonant with polytheistic belief in a High God.
+It’s also generally consistent with both pre-Islamic poetry and the Book of Idols.
 And epigraphic evidence from both Palmyra and South Arabia attests to the pre-Islamic Arabs’ ascription of daughters to God.
 To sum up, the Qur’an condemns not adulterated monotheism, but rather literal idolatrous polytheism, something that had by the early seventh century been long forbidden in Byzantine Nabatea.

 Thus, the Qur’an’s mention of Mecca, its Ethiopic loanwords, and its references to idolatrous practice all make the Hijaz a location more likely for Islam’s emergence than Nabatea.

-Second, some scholars believe the lateness of the earliest written extra-qur’anic evidence for Mecca renders it unreliable.
-Since revisionists reject the idea that Ptolemy included Mecca, as “Makoraba,” on his second century CE map of Arabia, they conclude that the first map documenting Mecca’s existence is late also.
 Regarding textual evidence, only a small percentage survives from any ancient culture.
-And unlike the Mediterranean world at the time of Christ, Arab culture was oral during Islam’s first two centuries, producing little written Arabic before the ninth century, beyond inscriptions and graffiti, business and administrative records, and the Qur’an.
-The earliest mention of Mecca comes from the late seventh century, with most of the early record being from the late eighth century or later.
-However, wishing we had earlier evidence does not license us to discount the evidence we do have.
-And all the earliest written accounts of Islam’s origins point to Mecca, none to Petra or Nabatea.
+And unlike the Mediterranean world at the time of Christ, Arab culture was oral during Islam’s first two centuries, producing little written Arabic before the ninth century, beyond inscriptions, graffiti, business and administrative records, and the Qur’an.
+Hence, the earliest extra-qur’anic Arabic mention of Mecca comes from the late seventh century, with most of the early mentions being from the late eighth century.
+However, wishing we had earlier evidence doesn’t license us to discount the early Arabic evidence we do have.
+And all the early written accounts of Islam’s origins point to Mecca, none to Petra or Nabatea..

 Hadith sources consistently disagree when hyperbolizing.
 It is where they consistently agree that we should pay attention.
 And they invariably make Mecca Islam’s birthplace.